scray/scray-doc/content/installation/cdh5.13-RHEL-7.md

 Go to the main page and restart all services by clicking "Restart" in the menu right to "Cluster 1".

 The Cloudera Management service needs also to be restarted.
 "Stale configuration"

+search for and check the box
+dfs.datanode.use.datanode.hostname
+dfs.client.use.datanode.hostname

 * ### Cleanup a host